KevGomez/sswe-therapia/README.md

 # Therapist-Client Scheduling System

-A Flask-based API for managing therapist-client appointments.
+A Flask-based web application for managing therapist-client appointments.

 ## Features

-- Therapists can post available 1-hour slots
+- Therapists can create availability slots individually or in time ranges
-- Clients can view available slots by therapist and date
+- Clients can search for therapists with available slots on specific dates
-- Clients can book available slots with a specific therapist
+- Clients can view and book available slots with a specific therapist
+- Therapists can view their complete schedule (both available and booked slots)
-- Double bookings are prevented
+- Double bookings are prevented through validation
-- Clients can cancel existing appointments
+- Therapists can cancel bookings
-- Interfaces via REST API, CLI, and Web UI
-- Firebase Realtime Database integration
+- Clean, responsive UI built with Bootstrap 5
+- Modern interface with filtering and sorting capabilities

 ## Tech Stack

+- **Backend:**

   - Python 3.8+
   - Flask (Web framework)
+  - Firebase Realtime Database (Data storage)
-- Pydantic (Data validation and settings management)
+  - Pydantic (Data validation)

-- Firebase Admin SDK (Database)
+- **Frontend:**
-- Bootstrap 5 (UI components)
+  - Bootstrap 5 (UI framework)
+  - Vanilla JavaScript (Client-side logic)
+  - FontAwesome (Icons)

+## Architecture

+The application follows a layered architecture pattern:

+1. **Presentation Layer** - Flask routes and HTML templates
+2. **Service Layer** - AppointmentService class for business logic
+3. **Data Access Layer** - Integration modules for database interactions

+The system is designed with modularity in mind:

+- The database integration is abstracted behind a common interface
+- Multiple backend implementations can be used interchangeably
+- Modern OOP principles are applied throughout the codebase

 ## Prerequisites